LilitHay/Capstone_project_By_Coursera/README.md

 #### Business task

 Design marketing strategies aimed at converting casual riders into annual members.
 The main goal of this analysis is to answer the key question:
-##### In what ways do members and casual riders use Divvy bikes differently?
+#### In what ways do members and casual riders use Divvy bikes differently?

+In the project provided public data had been used available in the cloud https://divvy-tripdata.s3.amazonaws.com/index.html.

+The data has been made available by Motivate International Inc. under the license https://www.divvybikes.com/data-license-agreement.
+This is public data that is used to explore how different customer types are using Cyclistic bikes.
+Data privacy is not violated.